What’s Wrong With My Asphalt Roof?

 We can’t blame all roofing repair on the wind: some problems stem from environmental temperatures.
 When shingles start lifting in a uniform, diagonal stairway pattern, they are known as “racked.”
 When they lift in a straight-up line like a zipper, it is known as “zippering” (go figure!).
 These are usually a result of repeated cycles of expanding in the heat and contracting in the cold.

 Other uniform roof anomalies include cupping and clawing, where shingles curl up around all edges of the tab (cupping), or suction downward on all edges (clawing).
 These most likely have to do with the uneven absorption of water and not with the wind.

-Natural Wear On Shingles: How Long Does a Roof Last?
+How Long Does A Roof Last?

 One study by the University of Florida revealed that lifted shingles were more likely due to “a systematic failure of the shingle’s sealant strip” than some other external factor (Dixon, 2013).
 This is because the sealant strip naturally loses adhesion over time.
 This natural occurrence leaves the shingle partially unsealed and susceptible to the uplift force of wind and rain.

-Faulty installation & Human Error
+Faulty Installation And Human Error

 The study by Dixon et al. (2014) also found that unsealed shingles can occur from poor installation.
 70% of roofs studied showed errors including debris in the sealant strip, under-driven nails, and release tape that was accidentally stuck to the sealant strip from packaging mistakes.
 These roofs all had a distinct pattern in their damage, meaning they didn’t result from wind (Dixon, 2013).

 If you’re trying to verify your roofing warranty, it is important to know whether the weather, contractors, or manufacturing are the culprit behind your roofing damage.
 Don’t let lack of knowledge keep you from having a reliable, economical, and overall good roof!